 It has always been legal in the UK to trade in ivory that predates 1947. however, in April 2018 the UK government said it was going to introduce a ban on all ivory with some exception.

 The exceptions are such as items containing less than 10 percent ivory for example, they are referring to things like Pianos, furniture where there is a small amount of ivory, or musical instruments.

 There will be some exceptions that are deemed to be rare and important as selected by a variety of experts from museums and historical societies.

-If you wish to sell ivory products once this law is in place you will have to register, have your item assessed to see if it fits in the less than ten percent and over 100 years old at the time of this law so must pre date 1918, (USA has a rolling 100 years) or to see if your item has national historical interest.
+If you wish to sell ivory products once this law is in place you will have to register, have your item assessed to see if it fits in the less than ten percent and over 100 years old at the time of this law so must pre-date 1918, (the USA has a rolling 100 years) or to see if your item has national historical interest.

-If not then you will not be able to monetise / sell your item.
-If you wish to sell something that doesn’t fit in with the new criteria then the ivory would have to be removed meaning silver cutlery sets etc would have to be destroyed and basically sold as scrap to get any money back.
+If not then you will not be able to monetize/sell your item.
+If you wish to sell something that doesn’t fit in with the new criteria then the ivory would have to be removed meaning silver cutlery sets etc would have to be destroyed and sold as scrap to get any money back.

 Here we have two examples of letter openers can you tell which one is ivory and which one is bone.

 Just from the picture? well you will do in a few minutes